 - Look for the Sales and Use Tax area or section of the state

-- Follow directions to obtain your permit
+- Follow directions to obtain your sales tax permit (States require the purchase of a bond as part of the process)

-6 – Watch out for yourself.
+14 – Watch out for your own best interest

 Starting a business means many more demands on your time.
 You’re less likely to succeed if you run yourself ragged and don’t look out for your own personal needs.
 Maintain balance in your life, and your little-business-that-could stands a better chance of flourishing.

-7 – Find help.
+15 – Find help